fitztrev/lichess-tauri/README.md

 npm run tauri icon icon.png
 ```

-Clear the cached build for it to take effect:
+Clear the cached build for it to take effect locally:

 ```
 rm -rf src-tauri/target